Why did Francois-Pierre Galarneau give away his 1000$/week winning Quebec lottery ticket to his dad Michel in 2010?

 Q. How much did they give you?

 A. "They never gave me any of my legitimate wins.
 My share got to be 0$ in the end and it's what my family never really told me they had planned out.
 I learned it the hard way after a series of "road blocks" that wasted my time until I had no recourse left in 2014.
 The money was gone in a matter of days in the shape of loans and I could not get anything much I'd say.
-They put me inside a nice car at the time, it was nice even if it wasn't really mine.
-I drove the thing for a year before I had to give it back.
-Today I completely forgot about winning the lottery.
-It's just like it was a dream, because I could not believe it at first and didn't know how to proceed and get paid my win since I was 18 years of age at the time.
+Today I completely forgot about it too.
+It's just like it was a dream, because I could not believe it at first and didn't know how to proceed and get paid my win since I was 19 years of age at the time.
 It somehow stayed like living a dream."

 Interesting, so filling the financial crisis in his family and trying to be honest about his win landed him in a tough spot.
 We can all feel for him, who can know the outcome of winning such a prize in a crumbling family.
 The Galarneau and Bégin family may have pleaded like they really needed the money, but in reality, it looks like their intentions was to grab on to his prize with greed in the end and not to share any with him.
 What does he thinks about gambling now in 2022?